 - Combine the almond milk and vanilla extract.

-- Separate the eggs, and place the yolks (78g) in a medium-sized mixing bowl, and the whites in a large-sized mixing bowl.
+- Separate the eggs, and place the yolks (78g) in a medium-sized mixing bowl and the whites in a large-sized mixing bowl.

-- Very slowly drizzle the olive oil into the yolks, while mixing continuously so the oil emulsifies.
+- Very slowly drizzle the olive oil into the yolks while mixing continuously, so the oil emulsifies.

-- Fold the yolk mixture into the whipped egg whites, a third at a time until completely incorporated.
+- Fold the yolk mixture into the whipped egg whites, a third at a time, until completely incorporated.

 - Now sift in a third of the flour, and pour in a third of the almond milk.
 Fold until combined.
 Continue this step until all ingredients are folded in and combined.
 When you feel like you finally have all the flour lumps incorporated, fold a few more times.

-- Divide batter equally between the two prepared baking pans.
+- Divide the batter equally between the two prepared baking pans.
 Bake for 25-30 minutes, or until a toothpick, when poked into the center of the cake, comes out mostly clean (a few crumbs are okay).

 - Cool for 5-10 minutes in the baking pans before removing to cooling racks to cool completely before filling.